 What NOT to Include on a Screenplay Title Page?

 Creativity (Sorry folks, let’s save the creativity for the story.
-It’s best to stick to the formatting guidelines.)
+It’s best to stick to the formatting guidelines and not mess with heading styles.)

-Screenwriters have to follow all sorts of very specific rules like these when writing a traditional screenplay, but SoCreate Screenwriting Software is going to change so many things about the process.
+Follow these basic do's and don'ts to avoid a bad script title page.
+Screenwriters have to pay attention to screenwriting format rules like these when writing a traditional screenplay, but SoCreate Screenwriting Software is going to change so many things about these traditional screenwriting basics.
 I hope you're on our private beta list to be the first to try SoCreate when we release it soon.
 If not, get on the private beta list here.

 Now that you’ve got the tools, let’s get to it!